(#18) The Early Resurrection Creed

 The form and style of the text, and even the words, are typical of a creed and they are non-typical of Paul, which further solidifies that Paul is quoting a well-known creedal declaration.

 So, why is this important?
-Because this and the resurrection polemic both stand starkly against the charge that the death, burial and resurrection of Jesus did not happen, but rather was a myth and legend that developed through the imaginations of men.
-But the early dates of both preclude this, because there isn’t enough time for a legend to develop.
+Because this early creed and the resurrection polemic both stand starkly against the charge that the death, burial and resurrection of Jesus did not happen, but rather was a myth and legend that developed through the imaginations of men.
+But the early dates of both the polemic and the creed preclude this, because there isn’t enough time for a legend to develop.
 Myth and legends arise only after several generations have passed, when there are no longer any witnesses that can correct the false narrative.
+The polemic formed immediately, and the creed was developed possibly withing months of the resurrection.

 Try to contemplate, if you will, the connection that you and I have all the way back to those very first believers… to Peter and James and Paul; to the jailer and the centurion, Cornelius; to Mary and Magdalene; to the 3000 souls that were added to the faith after Peter’s sermon at Pentecost.
 They were stating this creed as a statement of what they believed, that Jesus died for our sins, that he was buried and rose again, that He appeared to many.
 They were confirming, and we confirm with them, that Jesus conquered the grave.
 He is alive!